FAQs

 7. What’s Code Connect?

 Code Connect is an exclusive platform designed for members of The Code.
-It’s a networking hub, connecting organisations committed to inspiring young people to pursue careers in engineering.
-Think of it as an engineering version of LinkedIn that goes above and beyond networking.
+It’s a networking hub, connecting organisations committed to inspiring young people to pursue careers in engineering and technology.
+Think of it as an engineering and technology outreach version of LinkedIn that goes above and beyond networking.

 Within Code Connect, members can collaborate with like-minded organisations.
 We want Code Connect to foster a sense of community and open opportunities; that it is THE platform showcasing the power of collective knowledge and experience, so members can tap into the diverse expertise of others.
 If you need help, Code Connect will be there to make life easier for you.